Jayati Bhatia: Personal life

-Originally a Bengali, Bhatia was born in Orissa, India but moved to Delhi when she was a month old.
+Bhatia was born as Jayati Chatterjee into a Bengali household in Odisha, India but moved to Delhi when she was a month old.
 As a child, she was trained in classical Odissi but has admitted that she finds western dance forms difficult.

+Bhatia has two siblings: a brother named Surajeet Chatterjee and a sister named Mitul Chatterjee.

 Bhatia met her husband Kiran Bhatia, during her first play and was encouraged by him to be more active on the theatre circuit.
-In April 2017, on her way to the sets of Sasural Simar Ka, Kiran was involved in an argument after which he was beaten up.
+In April 2017, on her way to the sets of 'Sasural Simar Ka', Kiran was involved in an argument after which he was beaten up.
 Bhatia has expressed that she was supported by her mother-in-law and owes much of her success to her.

 Bhatia is a supporter of LGBT rights.

 Career

 Television debut and initial days (1996–2007)

 Bhatia debuted into Hindi television industry in 1995 with Challenge as Khushnuma.
 In the sitcom Tu Tu Main Main on Star Plus, she essayed Kumud.
 For the first of many collaborations, she teamed up with producer Ekta Kapoor in Kanyadaan and had a small role in her production Itihaas.

 Bhatia began the next century and decade as the wife of Arun Govil's character in Kaise Kahoon on Zee TV.
 Her next three projects were produced by Kapoor; the first being comedy-drama Kitne Kool Hai Hum.
 The second one was Sony TV's Kutumb where she played the male lead's aunt Kavita Mittal.
 In their third consecutive collaboration, she portrayed Geetu Basu in the cult classic daily soap Kasautii Zindagii Kay from 2003 to 2006 for continuously three years.

 In 2003, Bhatia was also seen as the titular lead's friend Bindiya in Jassi Jaissi Koi Nahin on Sony TV.
 In 2005, she was roped in as Titli in Sinndoor Tere Naam Ka on Zee TV.
 In Zee TV's another venture Mamta, she was cast as Mishti from 2006 to 2007.